-Savings: \$3 million in 2019, growing annually in the following years
+Savings: \$12 million in 2022, growing annually in the following years

 New York City has experienced a dramatic rise in the cost of providing health care to its workforce.
-From 2007 through 2017, individual and family premiums have increased over 100 percent, from \$3,740 to \$7,669 and \$9,163 to \$18,789, respectively.
+From 2008 through 2021, individual and family premiums have risen more than 125 percent, from \$4,090 to \$9,312 and \$10,021 to \$22,814, respectively.
 One strategy the city employs to reduce medical expenses is the Medical Spending Conversion Health Benefits Buy-Out Waiver Program.
 Employees who are covered by another health plan (either through their spouse/partner, parents, or outside employment) are eligible to receive an annual buyout from the city-\$500 for waiving individual coverage and \$1,000 for family coverage.

 With one exception, the buyout waivers have remained at \$500 and \$1,000 since they doubled in 2008.
 With waiver payments remaining constant in nominal terms and declining in inflation-adjusted terms, participation in the waiver program gradually declined from 2010 through 2015.
 In 2016 the city briefly tripled the waiver payments, increasing the number of participants by over 1,000, or 24 percent.
-Even after payments reverted to \$500 and \$1,000 in 2017, however, the number of employees participating in the buyout program barely declined, dropping by approximately 170 (2.6 percent).
-In 2017 the number of takers for the waivers remained 20.6 percent higher than it was in 2015.
+In 2017 the city returned the buyout amounts to \$500 and \$1,000.
+Participation in the program has since returned to its gradual decline and as of 2021 is down nearly 30 percent from its 2016 peak.

 Under this option the city would double the health waiver benefit payments to roughly reflect the increase in premium costs over the last decade, providing a greater incentive for employees to join the program.
-Assuming a modest increase in the waiver participation rate rather than the declines seen in past years where payments stayed flat, IBO estimates that doubling the current payment levels would save the city an additional \$3.3 million in the first year.
+Assuming an increase in the waiver participation rate rather than the declines seen in past years where payments stayed flat, IBO estimates that doubling the current payment levels would save the city an additional \$12.0 million in the first year.
 Savings will continue to grow as health insurance premium costs continue to rise, outpacing the impact of possible future declines in waiver program participation.

-Proponents might argue that the amount of the waiver has not been permanently increased in 10 years while the city's premium costs have doubled.
+Proponents might argue that the amount of the waiver has not been permanently increased in 13 years while the city's premium costs have more than doubled.
 Moreover, proponents could argue that an increase need not be as large as in 2016 when the city tripled the waiver payments and program signups spiked, but the net savings grew by a relatively modest 9.2 percent.
 Even a more modest increase would be sufficient to generate savings.
-Proponents also might ontend that a regular calibration of the real value of the waiver payment to the increase in health care premium costs would enable the city to achieve a more balanced incentive and attract a greater pool of participants.
-Opponents might argue that in years when the waiver amounts have remained steady the net number of waiver takers has barely declined despite the drop in the real value of the waiver amounts, and thus each year the city has accrued greater annual savings per participant.
-So long as participation does not precipitously drop, the city should not further subsidize waiver takers who already have outside coverage in order to attract new waiver beneficiaries.
+Proponents also might contend that a regular calibration of the real value of the waiver payment to the increase in health care premium costs would enable the city to achieve a more balanced incentive and attract a greater pool of participants.
+Opponents might argue that in years when the waiver amounts have remained steady the net number of waiver takers has declined relatively slowly despite the drop in the real value of the waiver amounts, and thus each year the city has accrued greater annual savings per participant.
+So long participation does not precipitously drop, the city should not further subsidize waiver takers who already have outside coverage in order to attract new waiver beneficiaries.
 They may also argue that increased participation in the waiver program would reduce the number of employees in the city's pool of health insurance recipients.
 At some point, if too many employees opt out of the city's health insurance program, the city's bargaining power with the health insurance companies may diminish, leading to higher premium costs.